uwcartlab/webmapping/Chapter5/readme.md

 > ### **Find and format your own thematic, sequential point data containing at least 15 point features and at least 7 sequential attribute columns.
 Convert your dataset to a GeoJSON file and add it to a Leaflet map in _main.js_.**

+## Activity 5

+1. Create a GitHub repository in your _unit-1_ directory.
+As you build your Leaflet map, commit each major change to your code as often as necessary.
+2. Replace the link to _adaptedTutorial.js_ with a link to your _main.js_ file in _index.html_ and start building your custom Leaflet map for the lab assignment using the data you found.
+Use the code from _adaptedTutorial__.js_ to use as an initial building block for _main.js_.
+Be sure to keep _quickstartTutorial.js, geojsonTutorial.js,_ and _adaptedTutorial__.js_ in your _js_ folder for our review!
+3. With all of the above tasks completed, commit your changes and sync with GitHub.
+Include "Activity 5" in the commit message.
+Your assignment is graded based on what is contained in this commit.
+Again, the repo should include four JS files: _quickstartTutorial.js, geojsonTutorial.js, adaptedTutorial.js_, and _main.js__._ The _index.html_ file should link to just _main.js_ to map the GeoJSON file containing your spatiotemporal data.
+4. Zip a copy of your _unit-2_ repo and upload to the Activity 5 dropbox as a backup.

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Rob Roth \(reroth@wisc.edu\)._

 ### [Return Home](../../../) | [Previous Chapter](../Introduction) | [Next Chapter](../Chapter3)